Projamming/Extra/README.md

 * Part I only needs to be done the first time you install this!
 * Part II should be done every new project you start.
 Then, move on to Part III.

-* Otherwise, when you are merely making changes to projects, In **Terminal**, type:
+* Otherwise, when you are merely making changes to projects, in **Terminal**, type:
 - 1. `cd Desktop`
 - 2. `cd myproj`
 - 3. `atom src/myproj/core.clj`
 NOTE: Modify this file!
-If you want to try an example, I suggest looking at Dave’s class code.
+If you want to try an example, I suggest looking at Dave’s [class code](https://github.com/Projamming/ClassCode/blob/master/11_13_inclass).
 Copy and paste in **core.clj**, and save the file.
 - 4. Perform Part III.